aswain009/java-oop-class-notes/week-five.md

 ## Use UML class diagrams to illustrate relationships between classes.
+- identify classes by finiding the nouns in the requirements analysis
+- identify methods by finding the verbs
+- identify interfaces by looking for adjectives (?)

 ## Use primitive operation counts and deductive reasoning to determine the efficiency of algorithms.